estebanabaroa/challenges-proof-of-concept/README.md

   default: string // option default value, e.g. 10
-  description?: string // e.g. Amount of characters of the captcha placeholder?: string // the value to display if the input field is empty, e.g. 10 }
+  description?: string // e.g. Amount of characters of the captcha placeholder?: string // the value to display if the input field is empty, e.g. 10 required?: boolean // the option is required, the challenge will throw without it }
 ```